 - As per new guidelines, if the due date for filing your tax returns falls on a weekend or a holiday, it will be automatically forwarded to the next business day.

-- Being an expatriate, you might not receive your tax documents on time due to which you get an automatic extension period of two months (i.e., 15th June) from IRS and you will not have to pay any late payment penalties.
+- Being an expatriate, you might not receive your tax documents on time.
+Therefore, you get an automatic extension period of two months (i.e., 15th June) from IRS and you will not have to pay any late payment penalties.
 If you still fail to pay your taxes on or before 15th June, then you will have to pay both interest charges as well as failure to pay penalties.

 - In a scenario where you do not receive your documents even after getting two months automatic extension period, you can request an additional extension period of four months (i.e., 15th October).